Skip to content

 Allocation base Direct labor dollars Direct labor dollars (typical) Total cost input (typical)

-Typical range (small GovCon) 30-45% 60-120% 10-25%
+Typical range (small GovCon, our experience) 30-45% 60-120% 10-25%

 DCAA audit focus Benefit plan documentation, PTO accrual accuracy Indirect vs. direct labor split, cost element verification Compensation reasonableness, unallowable cost segregation